 Already the largest contract security company in the world, Allied Universal's employee count is estimated to be 210,000+ with the acquisition.
 More details on the acquisition here >>

-How does it effect the local companies when the biggest companies in the world keep getting bigger?
+How will it affect the smaller local & regional security companies when the biggest companies in the world keep only getting bigger?

-How can a company with 100 employees compete with an international powerhouse with seemingly endless resources and a willingness to bid jobs at insanely low rates?
+How can a company with 100 or less staff members compete with an international powerhouse with seemingly endless resources and a willingness to bid jobs at insanely low rates?

-7 Ways Small Businesses Can Compete With National Competitors
+7 Ways Small Security Businesses Can Compete With National Competitors

-In today's article we unpack seven strategies to help you hone your ability to compete with the largest security companies in the world.
+In today's article, we will deliver 7 strategies to help your security company compete with the largest guard companies in the world.

-In short, your ability to compete will come down to relationships, service, and the ability to prove value and justify a higher cost.
+In short, your ability to compete will come down to 3 core principles:

 Ready to dive in?